 Learn more about the advantages and disadvantages of wired, wireless, and wire-free security systems.

 Smart, Voice Integrated Cameras

-The newest security cameras on the market are integrating with the most popular voice assistants, for a complete smart home.
-Voice commands can be used to control and monitor your wireless security system hands-free, seamlessly.
+The newest security cameras on the market are integrating with the most popular voice assistants, for a complete smart home system.
+Voice commands can be used to control and monitor your wireless security system, completely hands-free.
 By integrating fully with existing smart-home devices, voice-controlled home security offers more flexibility, ease of use, and comprehensive coverage for the user.
-Currently, Swann’s smart security cameras integrate with Google Assistant.
+Swann’s line of smart security cameras integrates with both Google Assistant and Amazon Alexa.